Food Corner

 Very easy!
 No fuss!
 No waste!

-You can also bake the leftover rice until dried.
+You can also bake the leftover rice until dry.
 It is another way to make dried rice for a quick snack.

 Is this a traditional Sri Lankan snack?

-Yes, this is a traditional Sri Lankan snack recipe which my mother and grandmother used.
+Yes, this is a traditional Sri Lankan snack recipe that my mother and grandmother used.
 But, I am the lazy cook in my Sri Lankan kitchen.

 What I don’t do when making rice balls (Difference from traditional bath Aggala recipe)